 Outside, the circle of stumps with planks laid over them, is where I soak in the sun.
 Winding treasures I’ve found on my walk, into a simple wreath, I study the carvings in the wooden logs that form the door frame.
 The sky reveals its concave quality, with nothing taller than the trees, to interrupt its expanse.
 There’s something appealing at how it cradles everything and also appears like the floor of another world beyond.

 The buildings, though replicated, stand on ground where a villa and Iron Age village once stood.
 The hard floors and square rooms are similar to modern housing and the open plan design and blankets are also familiar.
-I drew inspiration from these spaces, when writing about low-impact housing for displaced people, in my fantasy novel.
+I took inspiration from these spaces, when writing about low-impact housing for displaced people, in my novel Sky Drum.

 We all experience a sense of home, when sharing food and conversation.
 Besides people and animals, some plants, books and blankets are favourite ways I personalise a space.
 What things to you represent home?